PSPA is committed to protecting and respecting your privacy

 Security precautions to protect the loss, misuse or alteration of your information

 We take the responsibility for handling your personal information very seriously.
-Whilst we do not hold sensitive information such as credit or debit card details, we only work with third party companies who encrypt and protect your information with the minimum of 128 Bit encryption on SSL.
-When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer, or in front of the web page address in Chrome.
+Whilst we do not hold sensitive information such as credit or debit card details, we only work with third-party companies who encrypt and protect your information with the minimum of 128 Bit encryption on SSL.
+When you are on a secure page, a lock icon will appear in front of the web page address such as with Chrome, Microsoft Edge etc.

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.